alexfernandez/alexfernandez.github.io/2025/on-art.md

 (or the controls, or the algorithms) that is doing the transmission.

-# Advice to the Modern Artist
+# Some Advice

-At this point we are ready to extract some conclusions.
+At this point we are ready to extract some lessons.
 An artist should always **focus on creating feelings**.
 Technique, style, story telling, are all means to an end.
 Learn to feel things yourself.